CraneSoftwrights/board-baseball/English/README.md

 <img src="../shared/step-3.png" height="30px"/>

-- when there are no base runners and the game is not being scored, the batter rolls two dice to determine how the pitch is put in play according to [extended plays](X-PLAYS.html)
+- when there are no base runners and the game is not being scored, the player batting rolls two dice to determine the play according to the instructions at the dice combination below:

 | | | | | |
 | ---: | ---: | ---: | ---: | ---: |